pydiverse/pydiverse.pipedag/docs/source/index.md

 raw ingestion with filtering to various sample sizes (many pipeline instances) to model training and evaluation.
 A few features are still missing so pipedag can handle this job in all envisioned cases:

-1. In some cases, performance might not permit to materialize all tables in the databse.
+1. In some cases, performance might not permit to materialize all tables in the database.
 Thus, we envision a feature to mark a task output with an "inline" annotation (compare with the "inline" keyword in C++).
 In case two tasks can actually be connected directly (i.e via passing an Apache Arrow dataframe), the materialization of the intermediate step